imyhalex/comp-sci-study-journal/data_structure&algorithms/hashing/hashing.md

   - **Insert** (e.g., `put` in a HashMap, `add` in a HashSet)
   - **Delete** (e.g., `remove` in a HashMap or HashSet)
 - **Worst-case** time complexity can degrade to \(\mathcal{O}(n)\) if many keys end up in the same bucket or if you have a pathological hash function.
 However, **good hash functions** and **resizing** strategies typically prevent this scenario from being common.

+## Compare to TreeMap
+- TreeMap offers time complexity of O(log n) in:
+   - Search
+   - Insert
+   - Delete

+## Downside of HashMap
+- The downside of hash maps is that they are not ordered, so it not possible to traverse the keys of a hashmap in any particular order.